Phase-4-Projects/Bookium/README.md

  - On a bookclub's page, there is an information snippet including attendees, address, time, decription and name of the host.
 Bookclub pages also include    a discussion forum where users can post comments about the bookclub.

   - Users have the ability to search for reviews by entering the title of a book

+  ## Project-Setup-Instructions
+1)Installation of the Visual studio code .
+2)Git cloning the repository .
+3)install the API dependancies by running bundle install.
+4)Then run rails db:migrate db:seed for the migrations to run and seed data to database.
+5)After all the dependancies have been installed run rails s or rails server to start the server and the app will be up running.

 ## Requirements